Claire-Lavigne/react-abc-modal/README.md

 A react modal as simple as ABC.

 - Customize the modal as you wish
-- The modal can be closed with the "Escape" key, overlay and icon click/touch
+- The modal can be closed with :
+  - "Escape" key,
+  - overlay click/touch (optional)
+  - icon click/touch (optional)

 <img src="https://github.com/Claire-Lavigne/repo-images/blob/main/React-abc-modal.JPG" width="60%">